Pouria-Rezaeii/rxjs-response-cache/README.md

 ## <section id="beginning"> RxJS Cache Service </section>
-RxJS cache response is a lightweight (27 KB zipped), zero-dependencies, client-side package, designed to improve user experience in applications where data remains static or changes infrequently during user browsing.
+RxJS cache response is a lightweight, zero-dependencies, client-side package, designed to improve user experience in applications where data remains static or changes infrequently during user browsing.

-By efficiently caching responses from RxJS GET method calls, the package ensures users won't hit unnecessary delays.
+By caching responses from RxJS GET method calls, this package ensures users won't hit unnecessary delays.
 When stale data is available, users will see it promptly, cutting down wait times and creating a seamless browsing experience.

+#### Check the <a href="https://rxjs-cache-service-live-demo.vercel.app/"><u>Live Demo</u></a>

 ### <section id="features"> Main Features </section>
 - Global accessibility throughout the application.